spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 #.
 Drag the Tool icon (|tool_icon|)
    from the toolbar and drop it into the *Design View*.
    This will open the *Add Tool* dialog.
-   Type "Spine model" as the Tool name and click **Ok**.
+   Type "SpineOpt" as the Tool name and click **Ok**.

    .. note:: Each item in the *Design view* is equipped with three *connectors*
       (the small squares at the item boundaries).

 #.
-Click on one of "input" connectors and then on one of "Spine model" connectors.
+Click on one of "input" connectors and then on one of "SpineOpt" connectors.
 This will create
    a *connection* from the former to the latter.

 #.
-Repeat the procedure to create a *connection* from "Spine model" to "output".
+Repeat the procedure to create a *connection* from "SpineOpt" to "output".
 It should look something
    like this:

    .. todo:: Add image